Grazing-sliding bifurcations in planar $\mathbb{Z}_2$-symmetric Filippov systems: Main results

 \section{Main results}

 This section is devoted to setting up our problem and stating the main results.
-From now on, for $Z=(Z^+, Z^-)\in\mathfrak{X}^2$, we assume $k\ge2$ and always take $h(x,y)=y$, i.e., $\Sigma$ is the $x$-axis, because $\Sigma$ is involved around a fold-fold in this paper as we will see.
+From now on, for $Z=(Z^+, Z^-)\in\mathfrak{X}^2$, we assume $k\ge2$ and always take $h(x,y)=y$, i.e., $\Sigma$ is the $x$-axis, because only the discontinuity boundary $\Sigma$ in the vicinity of a fold-fold is involved in this paper as we will see.

-Let $\Omega_0$ be the set formed by the vector field $Z_0=(Z^+_0,Z^-_0)\in\mathfrak{X}^2$ satisfying the following assumptions. \begin{description} \item[(H1)] $Z^+_0$ has an anticlockwise rotary $T_0$-periodic hyperbolic limit cycle $\Gamma_0$ lying in $\{(x,y): x^2+y^2<r^2, y\ge0\}$ and touching $\Sigma$ at a unique point, which lies at the origin $O$ and is a fold of $Z^+_0$, where $T_0$ is the minimal positive period.
+Let $\Omega_0$ be the set formed by the vector field $Z_0=(Z^+_0,Z^-_0)\in\mathfrak{X}^2$ satisfying the following assumptions. \begin{description} \item[(H1)] $Z^+_0$ has an anticlockwise rotary $T_0$-periodic hyperbolic limit cycle $\Gamma_0$ lying in $\overline{\Sigma^+}=\{(x,y): x^2+y^2<r^2, y\ge0\}$ and touching $\Sigma$ at a unique point, which lies at the origin $O$ and is a fold of $Z^+_0$, where $T_0$ is the minimal positive period.
 Thus